Enhancing Cancer Diagnostics with AI

-Amazon SageMaker is a fully managed machine learning (ML) platform designed to empower developers and data scientists, to rapidly create, train, and deploy ML models.
-SageMaker offers an extensive toolkit and features covering the entire ML lifecycle, from data preparation and feature engineering to model training and deployment.
+Amazon SageMaker AI is a fully managed machine learning (ML) platform designed to empower developers and data scientists, to rapidly create, train, and deploy ML models.
+SageMaker AI offers an extensive toolkit and features covering the entire ML lifecycle, from data preparation and feature engineering to model training and deployment.
 It also includes a diverse selection of pre-built models, algorithms and sample solutions suitable for various ML tasks, from more complex tasks, like Generative AI, to classical problems like, computer vision, classification and regression.

-SageMaker suite of services range between a wide realm of applications.
+SageMaker AI suite of services range between a wide realm of applications.
 Some of the most notable features include:

 Bedrock use cases are Generative AI tasks, and are more aligned with users that want to quickly excel in the AI realm with advanced capabilities, without worrying about infrastructure and lots of code for model build and deployment.
 You can use Bedrock to perform a multitude of GenAI tasks like code generation, chatbots, image generation and text generation.
 Bedrock also allows fine-tuning of its provided FMs.

-With SageMaker on the other hand, you can implement and develop solutions for GenAI and a wide range of ML use-cases, providing more flexibility by controlling infrastructure and codes for model build, train, deployment and inference.
-Some examples of ML tasks that SageMaker handles are computer vision, anomaly detection (e.g. fraud detection), feature reduction (e.g. risk assessment), forecasting (e.g. market projection), classification, regression and natural language processing.
+With SageMaker AI on the other hand, you can implement and develop solutions for GenAI and a wide range of ML use-cases, providing more flexibility by controlling infrastructure and codes for model build, train, deployment and inference.
+Some examples of ML tasks that SageMaker AI handles are computer vision, anomaly detection (e.g. fraud detection), feature reduction (e.g. risk assessment), forecasting (e.g. market projection), classification, regression and natural language processing.

-The major difference between Bedrock and SageMaker lies in the complexity of the development cycle.
+The major difference between Bedrock and SageMaker AI lies in the complexity of the development cycle.
 We can summarize the complexity of both as:

 To sum this major difference up, the following diagram can be a good starting point to decide which service to choose for your use-case.